Restore analog meters!

 - Send your utility a certified letter telling them you do not consent to the installation of a smart meter.
 See sample refusal letter

 - Complain to your Public Utilities Commission (PUC) or utility oversight board.
-Find your PUC here.

 - Educate and encourage friends, family and community to avoid smart meters.
-See other actions you can take below.

 - The federal government did not make Smart Meters mandatory: Energy Policy Act of 2005, Title Xll, Subtitle E, Section 1252, (a), (14), (C):“Each electric utility subject to subparagraph (A) shall provide each customer requesting a time-based rate with a time-based meter capable of enabling the utility and customer to offer and receive such rate, respectively.”